Okay, I know it’s January and you’re probably sick of holiday candy…

 Let the holiday season continue!

-Once completely chilled and hardened, remove from freezer and break into small pieces.
+- Once completely hardened, remove from freezer and break into small pieces.
 Store in air-tight container in the refrigerator.